-It will be illegal to possess trout taken from any of the participating sites until the legal program opener at 5 a.m. on April 6.
+It will be illegal to possess trout taken from any of the participating sites until the legal program opener at 5 a.m.
 Anglers attempting to take trout before the legal opening will be issued citations.

-A complete list of participating sites is available on the IDNR website at www. ifishillinois.org.
+A complete list of participating sites is available on the IDNR website at:

+www.ifishillinois.org.